technicat/TootSDK/FORK.md

 - Add direct timeline for Mitra

+## Notifications

+- TootClient.getNotifications() takes an optional with include_types parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying types seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case)

 ## Cleanup

 - Moved HTML rendering code (and SwiftSoup dependency) to the demo where it is used